Arcadia-Science/readlif/README.md

 ======
 #### 0.6.3
 - Added support for updated LasX with additional data in the Lif file
+- Changed the way file names are assigned, now includes folder path
+  - This fix is intended to clarify imaging sets with many duplicate names

 #### 0.6.2
 - Fixed bug where the time and image scale were calculated incorrectly